This article outlines the procedure to configure and use Retention Reports in Gainsight PX.

-Business Use case: You can calculate the number of users who signed up in your application (first event) and then compare this value (number of users who signed up) with the number of Users who accessed the purchase page (or any other page), during a specific time period.
+Business Use case: You can calculate the number of users who signed up in your application (first event) and then compare this value (number of users who signed up) with the number of users who accessed the purchase page (or any other page), during a specific time period.

 To compare two events:

-- Click the Retention Analysis report from the Audience section.
+- Click the Retention Analysis report from the AUDIENCE section.

-- Click the Advanced option.
+- In the header, click the Advanced option.